mickfuzz/phd4/chapters/2022-11-7-Results-Missions.md

 |T: I’m just going to go see something|T dives into the code to try to troubleshoot the problem.
 S watches for a short while becomes disengaged.
 She then leaves mother to explore the wider environment of the room and object within it.|

+### Commentary on Vignette

+### Game Design Patterns and Systems Elements

+ For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
+Both seem to drive their work on the design and coding mechanics of the game.

+Game making patterns are outlined by both the child and parent.
+They talk of adding more levels, of the mechanic of keys and doors and then progressing to another level.
+The child takes delight in outlining this pattern of game progression.
+The transformation from the period of time when her parent was problem solving code is dramatic.
+I propose that a contributing factor to this motivation is the ability to replicate a familiar pattern of game play via her own work in construction.
+It is the ability to translate this home knowledge into her own artefact which gives a sense of mastery over an otherwise foreign environment.

+In terms of understanding of the game as a dynamic system, this is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
+The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
+“It’s no fun having a game without any hazards to avoid.”
+The child seems determined to remove all hazards.
+My understanding is that she is also aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.

 ### Missions